BayAreaMetro/fast-trips-project/meta/Diana.md

 ---

-Diana is a principal and founder of Transportation Analytics
+Diana is the Founder and Principal of Transportation Analytics